medic/cht-docs/content/en/contribute/code/releasing/_index.md

 There are two conditions that we would wait:

 1. There is a bug found in `master` that did not exist in the previous release.
 This should be fixed before the release.
-1. There is a bug found in an existing release that can be fixed in 5 days.
-In less than 5 days the fixed code will be released.
-In more than 5 days, the bug will be released and a new release will ship later with the fix for the bug.
+2. There is a high priority bug found in an existing release that it is estimated to be fixed in less than 5 days.
+The way to determine if a bug is high priority is if a service pack release is needed to fix it later.
+If so then it makes sense to wait for the fix to save the effort of having to do two releases in quick succession.
+If it's going to take longer than 5 days then it's worth the additional effort of releasing a service pack.
+After 5 days if the fix isn't merged, then continue with the release regardless.

 The reason we have these rules around when we wait, is so that everyone knows what they are and the release manager never needs to ask "should we wait?" - they'll know already!